 • Try to resolve promptly any difficulties, and to deal fairly with any complaints, you may have while you volunteer with us.

-• In the event of an unresolved problem, to offer an opportunity to discuss the issues in accordance with our complaint procedure.
+• In the event of an unresolved problem, to offer an opportunity to discuss, or escalate, the issues in accordance with our complaint procedure.

 Policies